 Sanliurfa or Urfa is a pilgrimage town and the home of the cave in which it is believed Prophet Abraham was born.

-Built around the cave is the Dergah Complex consisting of an Ottoman-style stone mosque.
+The cave is in the Dergah Complex which consists of an Ottoman-style stone mosque.
 Men and women can both enter and visit the cave, albeit using different entrances and women must be fully covered with a headscarf.
 It is believed that Abraham lived in the cave until he was 15, hiding from the wrath of the then King who had heard a prophet would be born to destroy his kingdom.

 Day trip of Sanliurfa and Gobekli Tepe